Marked point processes intensity estimation using sparse group Lasso method applied to locations of lucrative and cooperative banks in mainland France: Methodologies

 \section{Methodologies}

-In our analysis, we focus on the case of France for theoretical and empirical reasons.
+Our analysis focuses on the case of France for theoretical and empirical reasons.
 First there has been a large and strong cooperative banking sector for two centuries.
 Then, the French banking and financial sector is considered to be well-established, offering comprehensive coverage and stable banking and financial companies, as well as an effective regulatory system.
 Finally, there are homogeneous and longitudinal statistical data produced by the National Statistical Institute.

 The French banking system consists of two distinct groups of banks, which differ significantly in their historical development, business models, organisational structures, and scale.
 The first group, referred to as lucrative banks, includes institutions organised as joint-stock companies or as branches of foreign credit institutions operating nationwide branch networks.
 The second group comprises only cooperative banks, which are structured by regional clusters and are owned by their members.
 The six largest French banking groups (BNP Paribas, BPCE, Crédit Agricole, Crédit Mutuel, La Banque Postale and Société Générale) account for 82\% of the total balance sheet of the entire French banking sector and are considered systemic by the regulator \citep{acpr}.
 In the last quarter of 2018, cooperative banks managed more than €159 billion in demand deposits from individuals, representing more than 40\% of total deposits.
 Cooperative banks finance approximately 41\% of consumer loans to residents (Web Stat, Banque de France).
-Our method is original in terms of the work done.